cybermano/NewmcAlertConfirm/README.md

 Constructor plugin to create bootstrap modal structure for custom alert/confirn dialogs, without html modal tags, classes, attributes and/or js triggers to write on each message.

+It's also possible to declare multiple wrapper changing their ids and loading different modal for each id.

 |||
 |:--|:--|
 |2022 11 15 |MASTER STABLE|